holoviz/panel/doc/how_to/best_practices/user_experience.md

 ### Good

-Alternatively, limit the scope by binding against `value_throttled` instead of `value`.
+Alternatively, you can apply throttling only to the specific widgets with the most expensive callbacks, by binding to `value_throttled` instead of `value`.

 ```{pyodide}
 def callback(value):